Learning-based Online Optimization for Autonomous Mobility-on-Demand Fleet Control: Results

 To ease the comparison between all online policies, Figure~\ref{subfig:vehicleSizesProfitRelative} compares both the \gls*{abk:SB} and the \gls*{abk:CB} policy as well as the sampling policy against the greedy policy.
 In the base scenario, both the \gls*{abk:SB} and \gls*{abk:CB} policy outperform the greedy and the sampling policy: while the \gls*{abk:SB} policy improves upon the greedy policy by \resultVehBASESBGreedy\%, the \gls*{abk:CB} policy improves upon the greedy policy by \resultVehBASECBGreedy\%, and the sampling policy matches the performance of the greedy policy.
 For increasing fleet sizes, the performance difference between the \gls*{abk:SB} and \gls*{abk:CB} policies decreases.
 Remarkably, the sampling policy performs even worse than greedy in these cases.
 For decreasing fleet sizes, all policies show an increased performance gain compared to the greedy policy as the anticipation and prioritization of profitable requests is even more crucial in this setting.
 Here, the \gls*{abk:SB} policy still outperforms all other policies but the sampling policy shows a larger improvement compared to the \gls*{abk:CB} policy.
+These results indicate that the \gls*{abk:CO}-enriched \gls*{abk:ML} pipeline outperforms state-of-the-art matching and rebalancing algorithms, e.g., the sampling benchmark which is similar to the model predictive control approach of \cite{Alonso-Mora2017a}, as well as state-of-the-art \gls*{abk:DRL} algorithms which only outperform greedy policies by around 2-5\% \citep[cf.][]{Enders2022}.

 \begin{result} Both the \gls*{abk:SB} and \gls*{abk:CB} policies robustly improve over the greedy policy, while the sampling policy shows a fragile performance, often performing worse than the greedy policy.
-The \gls*{abk:SB} policy outperforms all other policies with improvements over the greedy policy of up to \resultVehUPTOSBGreedy\%. \end{result}
+The \gls*{abk:SB} policy outperforms all other policies with improvements over the greedy policy of up to \resultVehUPTOSBGreedy\%.
+The \gls*{abk:CB} policy outperforms the sampling policy in most scenarios although the \gls*{abk:CB} policy does not require distributional information on future ride requests. \end{result}